 Graphing

-Use Horizon's graphing feature to see how the condition of an asset varies over a Section length and to compare multiple different condition measurements.
+Use the Graphing panel to visualise how an asset's condition varies over a Section length for different measurements.

 When a Section is selected, the top Graphing icon becomes usable.
 The badge displayed on the icon indicates the number of available graphing data sources for the active Section.
 In the dropdown, each available survey type (e.g. TRACS, TSD, SCRIM) and inventory shows as a folder.
 The Condition Parameters and data items that were collected as part of the survey or inventory are listed within the corresponding folder.